MikaelSlevinsky/DEQuadrature.jl/README.md

 # DEQuadrature.jl

-The aim of this `Julia` package are to be the fastest general purpose quadrature package in Julia.
+The aim of this `Julia` package is to be the fastest general purpose quadrature package in Julia.
 It supports the canonical interval, and semi-infinite and infinite domains in arithmetic up to and including `BigFloat` and provides support for maximizing convergence rates when complex singularities are present near the contour of integration.
 Since the package can handle integrable